a discussion of estimating products and number lines, the class will be

 Divide the class into their teams and have them line up in the

 proper place.
-For Round One, place Pile A and Pile B on a desk near the
+For Round One (on Slide 6), place the square and circle piles on a desk near the

 board.
 Remind the class that in the first section they will be solving